Meghpatel2810/Railway-ticket-booking-system-using-c_plus_plus/README.md

 This project handles the data for a railway booking system for passengers
 <br>
-It is prepared by MEGH PATE
+It is prepared by MEGH PATEL
 <br>
 <h>Railway Ticket Booking System</h>